 step by step: adding the broth to the pot.

-Add Broth + Simmer – Add the broth and stir to combine.
+3. Add Broth + Simmer – Add the broth and stir to combine.
 In a separate bowl, mix a few tablespoons of broth with the cornstarch, ensuring there are no lumps before adding the slurry to the pot.
-Cover the pot and bring to a simmer.
-Once simmering, remove the lid and continue to simmer for 10 minutes to allow the chili to reduce and thicken.
+Cover the pot and bring to a simmer over medium-high heat.
+Once simmering, remove the lid, lower the heat to medium-low and continue to simmer for 10 minutes to allow the chili to reduce and thicken.
 Salt to taste.

 step by step: finishing the white bean chicken chili with heavy cream nd the shredded chicken.